 Pulmonaria officinalis; Our Lady’s Milk Drops, Mary Spilt the Milk, Jerusalem Cowslip, soldiers and sailors, Joseph and Mary, spotted dog

 Historically Used to Treat: Used to treat various lung problems: coughs, wheezes, asthma, shortness of breath.
+It was used (along with Wormwood) to attempt to cure the 1348-50 Black Plague.
 Also used in topical ointments for wounds, boils, and ulcers, and in reproductive health.

 In folklore: Lungwort was said to reveal if a person were a witch, and was used to protect against witchcraft.

 Flowers change colors from blue to pink.
 Attractive to bees, and may repel slugs and snails from gardens.